 List of O Idioms:

 This O idioms list will get you “OFF and running” to mastering the most common expressions.
 Did it “OCCUR to you” that you only have to understand idioms to reach a high level of English?
 It’s true!
-We do use idioms all the time in English but these are just expressions that can be said using regular language.
+We do use idioms all the time in English but you can use other words to say the same thing.
 So take a deep breath.... you only need to understand them.
 Of course, if you are able to use them it will just make your English that much better!

 Before we get started you hopefully remember what an idiom is, right?

 An idiom is a group of words that has a meaning that is different from the individual words that make up the expression.
+For example, lets's look at the idiom "off and running."
 If you looked up the words "off" and "running," you would be puzzled and might think "off what?" and "running where?"
 But the idiomatic expression "off and running" actually means having a good start and making good progress.

-Don't worry, the definitions and example sentences will help you understand these examples.
-You can also practice writing your own sentences and get feedback below in the comments.
+Don't worry, the definitions and example sentences will help you understand these expressions.
+You can also practice writing your own sentences and get my feedback below in the comments.

 rise to the occasion: to do what is needed at a particular time.